alex1511/pdfmake/ESOF-Docs/secondassignment.md

-##2.
-Assignment: Requirements Elicitation##
+#2.
+Assignment: Requirements Elicitation#

-#a) Requirements: Introduction, Purpose/Scope, and Description#
+##a) Requirements: Introduction, Purpose/Scope, and Description##
 Requirement engineering (RE) is the process of studying user needs, which are at first mostly vaguely defined, and transforming them into a clear statement and understanding of a task, which must be fulfilled by the to be developed software, in order to fully satisfy the specific user need.
+So the purpose of RE is basically to bridge the business and the software world & language and to structure the tasks that have to be done during the development process.
+This is done by transforming the elicted business and user requirements in to specific system and software requirements.

-The purpose of RE is basically to bridge the business and the software world & language and structuring the tasks to be done in the whole software development process.
+RE in open source projects differ in some ways from the classical software projects, in which a face to face communication between a client and the developers exists, since there is no specific client.
+Therefore we assume the original developers of pdfmake saw or had needs for a solution like pdfmake and "elicted" the requirements by theirself and still do.
+Further functionality requests and issues are posted in the Github 'issues' forum of the project, which can then be taken care of by any willing contributor.
+Through labels the requests then can be flagged as 'answered', 'won't fix' etc. to manage the requirements.

-#b) Specific Requirements and Features (Functional and Non-Functional requirements) #
+##b) Specific Requirements and Features (Functional and Non-Functional requirements) ##

-##Functional Requirements##
+###Functional Requirements###
 Functional requirement define what a sysytem is supposed to do like calculations, technical details, data manipulation and processing and other specific functionalities.

-When it comes to functional requirements, it's key that the system is able to do a number of functions related to created pdf file, such as:
+When it comes to functional requirements, it's key that the system is able to do a number of functions related to creating a pdf file, such as:
 * being able to open it in the browser in a new tab
-* print it and download it onto the user's PC.
+* print it and download it onto the user's PC
-The system should create an html doc out of the user's input or out of a text file.
+* it should create an html doc out of the user's input or out of a text file
-It needs to allow a certain level of customisation, using user-defined styles.
+* allow the user to use user-defined styles

-In terms of customisation, it needs to:
+In terms of customization, it needs to:
 * allow the printing of page numbers
 * allow the printing of custom page breaks
 * allow the printing of static/dynamic content